Truth Be Told – A Night of Personal Storytelling

 Join us for another spectacular night of Storytelling Saturday November 2nd in our John & Nancy Hughes Theater.
 You’ve enjoyed personal stories on NPR while sitting at your desk or driving home, but it simply can’t compare to the intimate experience of live, face-to-face storytelling.

 Doors open 7:30 with live music from Badass Librarians.
 Cash bar/concessions will be available for sale before the show and during intermission.
 Help us “Toast the Tellers” at our after-party!

 THANK YOU TO OUR CO-PRODUCERS, SCOTT WHITEHAIR AND ANNE PURKY

-Scott Whitehair is an international storyteller, producer, and teacher from Chicago,IL.
-He is host of This Much Is True, one of the city’s longest running personal narrative series, creator of Story Lab Chicago, recently mentioned in Forbes and Newsweek, which has put 500+ new and first time tellers on stage since 2011, and director of Do Not Submit, a citywide network of open mics with the goal of creating empathy among neighbors.
-He tells stories anywhere someone will listen, which has included Steppenwolf Theater, The National Storytelling Festival’s Exchange Place, as a multiple Moth Slam winner, and on NPR and The Risk Podcast..
+Scott Whitehair is a storyteller, producer, and teacher from Chicago,IL.
+He is host of This Much Is True, the city’s longest running monthly storytelling series, creator of Story Lab Chicago, recently mentioned in Forbes and Newsweek, which has put 600+ new and first time tellers on stage since 2011, and director of Do Not Submit, a citywide network of open mics with the goal of creating empathy among neighbors.
+He tells stories anywhere someone will listen, which has included Steppenwolf Theater, The National Storytelling Festival’s Exchange Place, and on NPR and The Risk Podcast.
 Scott teaches a perpetually sold out monthly class, and trains corporations, non-profits, and individuals to find their voices.
 In 2014, he was the featured instructor at Hong Kong Story Worthy Week, headlined by David Sedaris.

 Gorton Community Center will take and may use photos and videos from this event for its promotional purposes.
 Your attendance indicates your consent to the above.